 But you knew that already.
-You're a smart cookie, and that's why you're here, checking out our reviews on the best baby walkers on the market.
+You're a smart cookie, and that's why you're here.
 Read on to learn just what sort of baby walkers you can buy, and what to look for when you're buying one.

 Converts fully from an activity walker to a walk behind